a-zahi2002/Nexus_KPI/DATABASE_SETUP.md

-# Nexus Database Setup Guide
+# SabraLeos Database Setup Guide

-This guide will help you set up the Supabase database for the Nexus application.
+This guide will help you set up the Supabase database for the SabraLeos application.

 ## Prerequisites